Climb Into These Artistic Tree Houses Built Among The Sydney Gum Trees

 We now have our very own home among the gum trees with the Eveleigh Tree House, a public artwork by Sydney-based visual artist Nell commissioned for construction at Eveleigh Green park.

 The free-to-the-public artwork, curated by Carriageworks, consists of a series of interconnected pods created out of hundreds of individually forged steel gum leaves.
-The tree house pods are currently under construction and will be nestled amongst the existing gum tress at Eveleigh Green located within South Eveleigh.
-And it could be any day now, we're told you can walk among the trees mid to late 2019.
+The tree house pods are nestled amongst the existing gum tress at Eveleigh Green located within South Eveleigh.

 It seems everything Carriageworks touches turns to gold - did you see the spectacular exhibition, Until by Nick Cave?
 It was mind-blowingly, shimmering in crystal and gold flakes good.
 And we dare say, these tree houses are even better.

 Nell was inspired by the history and character of the nearby Eveleigh Locomotive precinct and wanted to pay homage to the Gadigal land on which the site stands.
 The work also embodies a personal connection to the site for the artist, whose great-grandfather worked as a boilermaker at Eveleigh from 1931-1952.